- Joe Paterno's son Jay: We must "keep focus on the victims of this whole tragedy"

 "He is currently undergoing treatment, and his doctors are optimistic that he will make a full recovery," Scott Paterno said in a statement.
 "As everyone can appreciate, this is a deeply personal matter for my parents, and we simply ask that his privacy be respected as he proceeds with treatment."

-National outrage percolated over Paterno's reaction to a graduate assistant's 2002 report that he had seen former Penn State defensive coordinator Jerry Sandusky performing anal sex on a young boy in the shower room of the football complex.
+National outrage grew over Paterno's reaction to a graduate assistant's 2002 report that he had seen former Penn State defensive coordinator Jerry Sandusky performing anal sex on a young boy in the shower room of the football complex.

-Paterno said that he'd never been told the graphic details revealed in a grand jury report about sex abuse allegations but that he nevertheless passed the allegations on to his boss.
+Paterno said that he'd never been told the graphic details revealed in a grand jury report about sex abuse allegations, but that he nevertheless passed the allegations on to his boss.
 He said he had done "what I was supposed to do."
 In a later statement, he said "with the benefit of hindsight, I wish I had done more."